 - Share, share, share!
 If you have cooked too much food and think it might go to waste, or have fresh ingredients that you don’t think you’ll use, get comfortable with offering it to your neighbours, colleagues, friends and family members.
 You can also share it with strangers via a free app called Olio—all you have to do is upload an image of the item, provide a small description, and where and when the item is available for collection.

 - Invest in a few good quality Tupperware boxes and freeze any leftovers or foods.
 You can always freeze bread, burger buns, wraps, chappatis and rice, vegetables for soups and stews and fruits for smoothies.

-- Take away any leftovers, even if it is a few morsels and take your Tupperware with you – this will this prevent any leftovers from going to waste and you will also avoid the unnecessary use of plastic containers.
+- Take away any leftovers, even if it is a few morsels and take your Tupperware with you—this will prevent any leftovers from going to waste, and you will also avoid the unnecessary use of plastic containers.

-- Bearing in mind that the Messenger of Allah (saw) advised to fill our stomachs with a third for food and a third for water, share your food with your accompanying friends or family.
-If you’re going out in a group of 3 for example, order 2 meals and a starter – with a bismillah, I can guarantee it will be enough to satisfy all 3 bellies.
+- Bearing in mind that the Messenger of Allah (saw) advised us to fill our stomachs with a third for food and a third for water, share your food with your friends or family.
+If you’re going out in a group of three for example, order two meals and a starter—with a bismillah, I can guarantee it will be enough to satisfy all three bellies.
 Many restaurants are notorious for giving ample and excessive portions of food.
 As with the first tip, you can always order more if necessary.

 - Eat out less and reduce the number of times you order takeaway.
 UK restaurants produce 200,000 tonnes of food waste, costing £682 million per year, and unfortunately, a lot of it is seen as a normal aspect of the industry.
 Set a date to go out once a month and to order in once a month—you will be saving the planet, your health and your money.